The effect of colors on silhouette perception

 -

-Dark colors, such as black, navy, and dark gray, have long been considered flattering choices in clothing.
-Their ability to absorb light creates a visual slimming effect, making them popular for creating a slimmer, slimmer appearance.
-By opting for head-to-toe dark outfits, you can create a more uniform silhouette, without visual interruptions that could break the illusion of slimness.
+Dark colors, such as black, navy, and dark gray, have long been considered flattering clothing choices.
+Their ability to absorb light creates a visual slimming effect, making them popular for creating a slimmer, more streamlined appearance.
+Opting for dark outfits from head to toe can create a more uniform silhouette, without visual interruptions that could break the illusion of slimness.

 little-black-dress-chloe